majidaskary/EAI-overview/README.md

 ---

 ## Summary
-This repository is a **public, safe, and clean blueprint** for designing next-generation agent frameworks.
+This repository serves as a **public-facing showcase** of a next-generation
-It does not include code or implementation details—only structure, clarity, and long-term vision.
+**Hybrid Emotional Agent with LLM Integration** — an agent capable of perceiving,
+evaluating, feeling, deciding, and adapting within a unified conceptual architecture.
+All descriptions are high-level and safe for publication while reflecting the
+technical depth and interdisciplinary nature of the project.